Qualytics/userguide/docs/checks/manage-checks.md

 ##### 1. Archive Directly

 **Step 1:** Locate the check (whether Active or Draft) which you want to archive and click on the **Archive** icon (represented by a box with a downward arrow) located on the right side of the check.

+For Demonstration purpose, we have selected the **"Metric"** check.

 ![archive-icon](../assets/checks/manage-checks/archive-icon-light-30.png#only-light)
 ![archive-icon](../assets/checks/manage-checks/archive-icon-dark-30.png#only-dark)